-With a focus on fresh and local ingredients, native muscadine grapes and Duplin wines, The Bistro at Duplin Winery offers lunch Monday to Saturday, including a muscadine pineapple habanero cheese dip, gourmet soups and sandwiches, fresh salads and made-from-scratch desserts, like Mama Ann’s Grape Hull Pie.
+With a focus on fresh and local ingredients, native muscadine grapes and Duplin wines, The Bistro at Duplin Winery offers lunch Tuesday to Saturday, including gourmet soups and sandwiches, fresh salads (the chicken summer salad comes with a muscadine orange poppy seed dressing) and made-from-scratch desserts, like Mama Ann’s Grape Hull Pie.
 Pair your meal with a glass of refreshing and fruity muscadine wine or a specialty drink, and your lunch becomes a special meal to remember.

-Situated in a downtown 1890s mercantile building, Downtown Deli at Old North State Winery offers up gourmet sandwiches, unique hot dogs, specialty pizzas, salads and more seven days a week.
-It's also open for dinner Wednesday through Saturday.
-The meat, cheese and fruit trays or nachos are a great way to celebrate the spot’s wine and beer harvest with friends or for small gatherings.
+Situated in a downtown 1890s mercantile building, Old North State Market at Old North State Winery offers up gourmet sandwiches, unique hot dogs, specialty pizzas, salads, and more for both lunch and dinner seven days a week.
+The meat, cheese, and fruit trays or nachos are a great way to celebrate the spot’s wine and beer harvest with friends or for small gatherings.

 9 Sanders Ridge Vineyard & Winery